 Mag-200 Side Effects

-Generic Name: magnesium oxide
+Generic name: magnesium oxide

 For the Consumer

-Applies to magnesium oxide: capsules, tablets
+Applies to magnesium oxide: oral capsule, oral tablet

 For Healthcare Professionals